TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 Plaintext password: `KALEB_2341`

-This password allowed us to log in via WinRM as the `N.Thompson` user:
+These credentials allow us to authenticate via WinRM as the `N.Thompson` user:

 <br />